-- 1 Provide more definition to the main campus entry on Tausick Way to improve campus identity. - 2 Realign Campus Drive to align with the Main Building D improving access to the central hub of campus. - 3 Divide the main parking area into smaller regions with improved pedestrian and vehicular safety.
+- 1 Provide more definition to the main campus entry on Tausick Way to improve campus identity. - Realign Campus Loop to align with the Main Building D improving access to the central hub of campus. - 3 Divide the main parking area into smaller regions with improved pedestrian and vehicular safety.
 This includes new landscaping and appropriate signage. - 4 Organize, pave, and stripe the gravel area to the east of the Professional Technical Building.
-Include bio-filtration landscaping. - Reorganize and stripe the parking area within the agricultural building complex so that the storm water run-off will be directed into bio-filtration areas instead of Titus Creek. - 6 Provide additional motorcycle parking south of the Technology Center and provide a paved parking lot at the site of the demolished Expo '74 Buildings. - Provide additional bike racks in several locations to encourage bike use. - 8 Encourage the use of Isaacs Ave Entry/Exits.
+Include bio-filtration landscaping. - Reorganize and stripe the parking area within the agricultural building complex so that the storm water run-off will be directed into bio-filtration areas instead of Titus Creek. - 6 Provide additional motorcycle parking south of the Technology Center and provide a paved parking lot at the site of the Vocational Technical (200-J), Health Ed Building (200-H), and the China Pavilion (200-G) after they are removed. - Provide additional bike racks in several locations to encourage bike use. - 8 Encourage the use of Isaacs Avenue Entry/Exits.